KiwiKilian/fhs-slides/2024-ss-mmt-m-frontend-engineering/sections/2-react-native.md

 - App logic and interface can be written in a single language
 - Native UI elements 👍
 - Access to native code through bridges (foreign function interface) or similar 👍
-- Dependency to meta framework between your app and native platform 👎
+- Dependency to framework between your app and native platform 👎
 - It's still an app bend to multiple platforms `¯\_(ツ)_/¯`
 - Frameworks: .NET MAUI, Flutter, React Native